tylerbutler/tools-monorepo/packages/sort-tsconfig/README.md

   TSCONFIG  Path to the tsconfig file to sort, or a glob path to select multiple tsconfigs.

 FLAGS
-  --config=<value>  The path to a configuration file.
   --write  Write the sorted contents back to the file.
-Without this flag, the command only checks that the file
+Without this flag, the command only checks that the file is
-                    is sorted.
+           sorted.

 LOGGING FLAGS
   -v, --verbose  Enable verbose logging.
       --quiet    Disable all logging.

+CONFIGURATION FLAGS
+  --config=<value>  The path to a configuration file.

 DESCRIPTION
   Sorts a tsconfig file in place, or check that one is sorted.